daithimarkham/Fund-Project-2019/README.md

 - 2. Pandas: Manipulates and analyzes data, for eg CSV files or SQL databases.

-- 3. Matplotlib: A Python plotting library which plots and displays data on graphs, histograms, bar-charts, scatterplots etc.
+- 3. Matplotlib: A Python plotting library which plots and displays data on graphs, histograms, bar-charts, scatter-plots etc.

-- 4. Seaborn: A Python data visualization library based on matplotlib.
+- 4. SeaBorn: A Python data visualization library based on Matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
-(Seaborn)
+(SeaBorn)

-5. **What is the TIPS Data Set**
+## 5. **What is the TIPS Data Set**

 - The Tips Data-Set is a well known set of data recorded by a waiter over a period of months, 244 days, containing seven variables.